allspiritseve/blog.corykaufman.com/_posts/2012-09-11-geocode-localhost.markdown

 ---
 layout: blog
-title: How to mock localhost IP address in Rails
+title: How to mock localhost IP address for geocoding in Rails
 ---

 # {{ page.title }}